p17griv/covid-19-overview-flask-project/README.md

 Contributor | Rule
 ----------- | -----------
-IonianIronist | On your branch in this repo commit your changes and create a pull request to master branch mentioning @p17griv in order to check changes and merge them to master (or not). p17griv | On your fork repo commit your changes and create a pull request to master branch of this repo mentioning @IonianIronist in order to check changes and merge them to master (or not).
+IonianIronist | On your branch in this repo commit your changes and create a pull request to master branch mentioning <b>@p17griv</b> in order to check changes and merge them to master (or not). p17griv | On your fork repo commit your changes and create a pull request to master branch of this repo mentioning <b>@IonianIronist</b> in order to check changes and merge them to master (or not).

 ### The assignment